OKRE Funded Projects

 Applying to the OKRE Fund

-The OKRE Fund is open for applications.
+The OKRE Fund is open for applications, with the next committee meeting commencing after September 2024.

 How much is available?